 Van Tran Nguyen is a multi-media artist.
 She was born in Ho Chi Minh City, Vietnam in 1992 and immigrated to America in 1997.
 Tran Nguyen holds a BA in Fine Arts and Biology and an MFA from the State University of New York at Buffalo.
-She is currently a PhD candidate in the Philosophy of Electronic Art at Rensselaer Polytechnic Institute in Troy, New York.
+In 2021, she received a PhD in the Philosophy of Electronic Art at Rensselaer Polytechnic Institute in Troy, New York.
 She has exhibited in many solo and group exhibitions including Ill at Ease: Dis-ease in Art (2017, University at Buffalo), Shape of a Pocket (2017, Squeaky Wheel Film and Media Art Center), Strange Agency (2017, Buffalo Arts Studio) and, Paris, Orange County (2020, Lycoming College).
 In 2016, Tran Nguyen and collaborator Natalie Fleming co-curated The Measure of All Things: Rethinking Humanism through Art at the University at Buffalo Department of Art Gallery.
 In 2017, Tran Nguyen and Fleming premiered their group exhibition Forging American: Art in the Workings of an Asian American Rust Belt at Big Orbit Project Space (CEPA Gallery) in Buffalo, New York.
 Their third curatorial project, Art Stands Still, exhibited in Troy, NY at Collar Works Gallery in May 2019.
-She currently lives in upstate New York with her cat, Gordon.
+She currently lives in Baltimore with her cat, Gordon.